Physium/unicen-crowdcontrol-ui/README.md

 1. Upon making any changes, run `gulp build` to rebuild your webapp for production
 2. `git add dist -f && git commit -m "<messages>"` to commit all changes to dist folder
-3. 'git subtree push --prefix dist origin gh-pages'
+3. `git subtree push --prefix dist origin gh-pages`